Canada's Action on Climate Change

 - The Government has made significant investments to begin Canada's transition to a clean energy economy and advance our climate change objectives.

-- Since 2006, the Government of Canada has taken action to build a more sustainable environment through more than $10 billion in investments in green infrastructure, energy efficiency, clean energy technologies and the production of cleaner energy and cleaner fuels.
+- Since 2006, the Government of Canada has taken action to build a more sustainable environment through significant funding in green infrastructure, energy efficiency, clean energy technologies and the production of cleaner energy and cleaner fuels.

 - Canada already has one of the cleanest electricity systems in the world and is the world's third-largest producer of hydroelectricity.
 Over three-quarters of Canada's power come from emission-free sources.